Please ensure Javascript is enabled for purposes of website accessibility

 • Using musical instruments like sticks or a tambourine where they’re using both hands.

-• Sorting things into piles that make them reach to the opposite side
+• Sorting things into piles that make them reach over to the opposite side

 Left or Right Hand Observation Form